Lara Croft: Character development history

-Core Design, a subsidiary of Eidos, created Lara Croft as the lead protagonist of its video game Tomb Raider, which began development in 1993.
+Core Design, a subsidiary of Eidos, created Lara Croft as the lead protagonist of its video game Tomb Raider, which began development in 1994.
 Lead graphic artist Toby Gard went through about five designs before arriving at the character's final appearance.
 He initially envisioned a male lead character with a whip and a hat.
-Core Design co-founder Jeremy Smith characterised the design as derivative of Indiana Jones, and asked for more originality.
+Core Design co-founder Jeremy Smith characterised Gard's initial design as derivative of Indiana Jones and asked for more originality.
 Gard decided that a female character would work better from a design standpoint.
 He also cited Virtua Fighter as an influence; Gard noticed that while watching people play the game, players selected one of the two available female characters in the game almost every match he saw.
 Gard expressed a desire to counter stereotypical female characters, which he has characterised as "bimbos" or "dominatrix" types.
 Smith was sceptical of a female lead at first because few contemporary games featured them.
 He came to regard a female lead as a great hook and put faith in Gard's idea.
-Inspired by pop artist Neneh Cherry and comic book character Tank Girl, Gard experimented with different designs, including a muscular woman and a Nazi-like militant.
-He settled on a tough South American woman with a braid named Laura Cruz.
-Eidos management preferred a more "UK friendly" name, and it is claimed that "Lara Croft" was selected from similar-sounding British names found in an English telephone directory in Derby, where the Core Design developers were based.
-An alternate explanation is a homage to an accountant named Laura Croft.
+Inspired by pop artist Neneh Cherry and comic book character Tank Girl, Gard experimented with different designs, including "sociopathic blonds, muscle women, flat topped hip-hopsters and a Nazi-like militant in a baseball cap".
+He settled on a tough South American latina woman with a braid named Laura Cruz.

+Tomb Raider co-creator Paul Douglas changed her given name after consulting a baby names book, "Lara had a more interesting derivation than Laura so we chose that.
+Lara is from the same derivation as Larisa.
+Which is derived from Larissa in Greece.
+Which means “citadel”.
+I thought that would be apt for her personality—enigmatic and guarded."
+Her surname was changed by scriptwriter Vicky Arnold later in development, "Cruz was changed to Croft quite a bit later in the project by Vicky.
+That came out of the Derby phonebook.
+Cruz was Spanish/Portuguese for Cross and it wasn’t too far from Cross to Croft.
+We must have stuck with the Cruz surname for a while as we got into the rut of referring to her as just Lara.
+In the first game design doc, dated December 1994, Laura is already changed to Lara but even in the final game design documents there are still places where Cruz hadn’t yet changed to Croft."
 Along with the name change, the character's backstory was altered to incorporate a British origin.